open-policy-agent/opa/docs/content/http-api-authorization.md

 ## Goals

 In this tutorial, you'll use a simple HTTP web server that accepts any HTTP GET request that you issue and echoes the OPA decision back as text.
-Both OPA and the web server will be run as containers.
+OPA will fetch policy bundles from a simple bundle server.
+Both OPA, the bundle server and the web server will be run as containers.

 For this tutorial, our desired policy is: